MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

     :::image type="content" source="../media/tutorials/chat/resource-group-manage-page.png" alt-text="Screenshot of the resource group in the Azure AI Foundry portal." lightbox="../media/tutorials/chat/resource-group-manage-page.png":::

 1. You should now be in the Azure portal, viewing the contents of the resource group where you deployed the hub.
+Notice the resource group name and location, you'll use this information in the next section.
-Keep this page open in a browser tab.
-You return to it later.
+1. Keep this page open in a browser tab.
+You'll return to it later.

 ### Deploy the web app